bloomcycleofficial/NityaAbhyasa-privacy-policy/index.md

 Optional fields may be left blank.

 Avoid entering sensitive personal information that is not necessary for study planning.

+3. Analytics and app usage information

+NityaAbhyasa may use Firebase Analytics, a service provided by Google, to understand how users interact with the App and to improve app performance, usability and features.

+Firebase Analytics may collect information such as:
+- App opens
+- Screen views
+- Feature usage events
+- Device type
+- Operating system version
+- App version
+- Approximate location based on device/network signals, if provided by Google services
+- General usage and engagement information

+We may log events such as:
+- home_screen_view
+- calendar_screen_view
+- routine_screen_view
+- exam_screen_view
+- focus_session_started
+- focus_session_completed
+- reminder_created
+- achievement_viewed
+- premium_screen_opened, if a premium screen exists

+NityaAbhyasa does not send the following personal study content to Firebase Analytics:
+- Study notes
+- Task titles or task descriptions
+- Subject names entered by the user
+- Exam names entered by the user
+- Reminder text
+- Backup file contents
+- Personal messages sent through feedback email

+Analytics information is used to understand app usage, fix issues, improve features and make the App more useful.

+Firebase is provided by Google and handles data according to Google's applicable privacy and security practices.

 3. Accounts and personal information